 Recording other Adverse Events

 In addition to recording Suspected Serious Adverse Reactions (see section 4.1), information will be collected on all deaths and efforts will be made to ascertain the underlying cause.
-Other serious or non-serious adverse events will not be recorded.
-It is anticipated that for some sub-studies, more detailed information on adverse events (e.g. through linkage to medical databases) or on other effects of the treatment (e.g. laboratory or radiological features) will be recorded and analysed but this is not a requirement of the core protocol.
+Other serious or non-serious adverse events will not be recorded unless specified in section 2.7.
+It is anticipated that for some substudies, more detailed information on adverse events (e.g. through linkage to medical databases) or on other effects of the treatment (e.g. laboratory or radiological features) will be recorded and analysed but this is not a requirement of the core protocol.

 Role of the Data Monitoring Committee (DMC)